 Fiona is among the select number of UK barristers who are ranked as international leaders in their field.
 Recognised for her “considerable experience of handling multiparty construction disputes” she also has “a wealth of experience in professional liability matters.”
 (Chambers Global 2010-2014: Construction).

 Before taking silk in 2013, Fiona was awarded Chambers & Partners Construction Junior of the Year 2012.
-In a rear dual nomination success, she was also shortlisted for Professional Negligence Junior of the Year 2012.
+In a rare dual nomination success, she was also shortlisted for Professional Negligence Junior of the Year 2012.